What is Earnings before Interest and Taxes (EBIT)?

-EBIT gives an indication of the operating profitability of a company.
-Because EBIT is independent of the type of financing (equity versus debt) and tax liabilities.
+EBIT gives a significant indication of a company’s operating profitability.
+Because EBIT is independent of the type of financing (equity and debt ratio) and tax liabilities.

 Why is EBIT important